-The technique covered in this article is called stacking, not for focus or perspective, but for noise.
+The technique covered in this article is called photo stacking, not for focus or perspective, but for noise.
 Digital noise is generated by using a high ISO setting on DSLR and mirrorless cameras to capture the low light after dark.
-This increased noise due to high ISO setting is random so, put simply, this technique adds up a bunch of noisy photos and averages them out to create a much cleaner photo.
+This increased noise due to high ISO setting is random so, put simply, this technique adds up a bunch of noisy night photos and averages them out to create a much cleaner photo.

-The main reason you may want to try this is if you’re printing because noisy photos do not print well.
-Also, night photos usually print 1-1/2-2 stops darker than they appear on your screen or histogram.
+The main reason you may want to try this is if you’re creating large fine art prints because noisy photos do not print well.
+Sometimes night photos usually print 1-1/2 f-stops to 2 f-stops darker than they appear on your LCD or your monitor.
 To adjust for this, you must adjust your camera exposure by selecting an even higher ISO setting which increases the noise even more.

 - Intervalometer, or cable release

-- A small LED panel or lantern if you want to get creative with lighting your landscape
+- A small LED panel or lantern if you want to add artificial light to part of your landscape

 The photo stacking technique for night photography must start in the field.
 Take between 10-15 consecutive frames with camera exposure settings for night photos you are trying to capture.
-For example, aperture of f/2.8 and 15-20 seconds at ISO 10,000 (I know it seems high but this ISO allows you to lower your shutter speed for sharper stars).
-The goal is to use a low shutter speed and get the sharpest stars possible… with consecutive exposures with no gaps in between.
-Otherwise, stacking is more difficult when trying to align all of the frames (remember the earth is always rotating).
+For example, aperture of f/2.8, shutter speed of 15-20 seconds with ISO setting 10,000 (I know it seems high but this ISO setting allows you to lower your shutter speed for sharper stars).
+The goal is to use a low shutter speed and get the sharpest stars possible… with consecutive camera exposures with no gaps in between.
+Otherwise, photo stacking is more difficult when trying to align all of the frames (remember the earth is always rotating).
 It is prudent to make sure that any in-camera high ISO noise reduction or long exposure noise reduction is turned off.
-While you’re at it, make sure any vibration reduction or image stabilization is also off; you don’t want the lens trying to steady itself while on a tripod or it can actually have an inverse effect.
+While you’re at it, make sure image stabilization on your camera lens is also off.
+You don’t want the camera lens trying to steady itself while on a tripod or it can actually have an inverse effect.

-You’ll also be exposing for the shadows in your landscape, if you can, so if you’re using any artificial lighting to light up the part of your landscape, play with that to avoid over-exposing or causing hot spots on the landscape of your photo.
-An alternative is to take a second set of exposures at a longer shutter speed specifically for the landscape and blend it in.
+If you’re using any artificial lighting to light up the part of your landscape, play with that to avoid over-exposing or causing hot spots on the landscape of your night photo.
+An alternative is to take a second set of camera exposures at a longer shutter speed specifically for the artificially lit landscape and blend it in.

 Once your exposure setting is locked in you will need to set your camera’s focus.
-Depending on how far you are from anything in the foreground, you can usually focus on infinity.
+Depending on how far you are from anything in the foreground, you can usually lock your camera’s focus at infinity.
 I usually use a bright star in live view, zoomed in 10x or more, and adjust the focus manually (using the focus ring on my camera lens) to make sure that all the stars are as round as possible.
-Or use a hyperlocal distance chart like the really handy one offered on Photopills.

-Once you’ve done all of this… found your composition and focus, set your camera settings, and locked your camera down solid… you’re ready to take photos.
-Lock that shutter button and take between 10-15 frames (or more for better results) but I suggest starting here.
+Once you’ve done all of this… selected your night photography composition, locked your focus and set your camera exposure, and locked your camera down solid… you’re ready to take photos.
+Using a remote release takes between 10-15 frames (or more for better results) but I suggest starting here.
 Post post-process difficulty will increase with the number of frames your computer has to use to create a final night photo.

-When you’re back home in your laboratory, import your photos to your computer.
-Make your basic adjustments using your favorite RAW converter for the Milky Way and landscape.
+When you’re back home in your digital darkroom, import your photos to your computer.
+Make your basic adjustments using your favorite RAW converter for the Milky Way and artificially lit landscape as needed.
 If you’re in Adobe Lightroom, make sure you turn sharpening off, but leaving color noise reduction on.
 This makes the finished stacked image look better.
 Once you’ve done all this, export the files as Tiffs, with no re-sizing or sharpening, to a location on your computer.
-Make sure you make a note of this location because you’ll need them in a few minutes.
+Make sure you make a note of this location because you’ll need these photos in the next step.

-Effective stacking of the night sky doesn’t require a third party software but it really helps when trying to align, stretch, skew, and rotate frames to account for wide angle distortion and earths rotation.
-You can find a tutorial from “Lonely Speck” here: Milky Way Exposure Stacking with Manual Alignment (Noise Reduction) in Adobe Photoshop
+Post processing for effective stacking for night photography doesn’t require a third party software but it really helps when trying to align, stretch, skew, and rotate frames to account for wide angle distortion and earths rotation.